What is ulcerative colitis?

-Top Is Ulcerative Colitis Curable Related Articles
+Top Best Diet for Someone With Ulcerative Colitis Related Articles

 Can Ulcerative Colitis Be Cured With Surgery?Ulcerative colitis is a chronic inflammatory condition of the colon (the large bowel) characterized by frequent bloody diarrhea (10 to 30 episodes) throughout the day.
 Medicines can only reduce the intensity of its symptoms and surgery is the only option to cure it.

 Can Ulcerative Colitis Be Healed?Ulcerative colitis is a type of inflammatory bowel disease.
 While there's no known ulcerative colitis cure, treatment can help you manage your symptoms and let you lead a full life.

 Crohn's Disease vs. Ulcerative Colitis (UC)Crohn's disease and ulcerative colitis are diseases that cause inflammation of part of or the entire digestive tract (GI).
 Crohn's affects the entire GI tract (from the mouth to the anus), while ulcerative colitis or ulcerative colitis only affects the large and small intestine and ilium.
 Researchers do not know the exact cause of either disease.
 About 20% of people with Crohn's disease also have a family member with the disease.
 Researchers believe that certain factors may play a role in causing UC.
 Both Crohn's disease and ulcerative colitis are a type of inflammatory bowel disease, or IBD.